To a green innovation district

 An incubator for innovation

-In addition to its characteristic flexible laboratories and offices, the building will soon have a winter garden open to the public.
-It will also be the first energy-neutral laboratory in the Netherlands, built in sections from recycled materials, originating among others from the demolition of Leiden University’s Gorlaeus high-rise.
-The building will also include a rainwater buffer.
+In addition to its characteristic flexible laboratories and offices, the building has a winter garden open to the public.
+It is also the first energy-neutral laboratory in the Netherlands, built in sections from recycled materials, originating among others from the demolition of Leiden University’s Gorlaeus high-rise.
+The building also includes a rainwater buffer.